-If you have any questions at all, or are wondering whether therapy might be able to help you, please don't hesitate to get in touch by either phone or email.
-If I am not able to take your call straight away please leave a message.
-I aim to respond to all calls and e-mails within 24 hours
+If you have any questions at all, or are wondering whether therapy might be able to help you, please don't hesitate to get in touch by email.
+I aim to respond to all calls and e-mails within 48 hours.

 Our therapy rooms are calm, pleasant, and centrally located, with public parking nearby.
 Our therapy practice (Sackville Place) is based directly opposite Magdalen Street car park and a short five minute walk from Colgate car park.
 Our practice is also a ten minute walk from St Andrews Car Park.
 Regular buses also run through Magdalen Street.
 A very pleasant coffee shop (La Petite) is located directly next door to where our therapy room is located.

 Doctorate in Clinical Psychology (D.Clin.Psychol), University of East Anglia